paparazzi/paparazzi/doc/sphinx/source/developer_guide/communication.rst

 By default, PprzLink default message definition is used.
 You can find it in ``sw/ext/pprzlink/message_definitions/v1.0/messages.xml``.
 To add your own messages, you first need to copy this file in your ``conf`` directory.

 Add your message in that file on the model of the other messages.
-Make sure to add it in the appropriate message class (telemetry, datalink, ground, ...), and make sure to use a free ``id``.
+Make sure to add it in the appropriate message class (telemetry, datalink, ground, ...), and make sure to use a free name and a free ``id`` within this class.
 This *id* being encoded on a uin8_t, it must be comprise between 1 and 255 (0 is reserved).
 As you can see, there are not much left in the telemetry class...

+.. note:: The ids are uniq within the class but the names are uniq in the whole file: you can't have two messages with the same name, even if they are in different classes.

 Re-build paparazzi with ``make`` at the root directory. your message should now be present in the ``var/messages.xml`` file.